-Hair care, body care, manicures/pedicures, waxing, skincare and eye care, reflexology, and aromatherapy are examples.
+Hair care, body care, manicures/pedicures, waxing, skin care and eye care, reflexology, and aromatherapy are examples.
 Some services can be clubbed together and performed in the same physical space, while others require dedicated areas.

 How many staff will you need?

 Having staff on board automatically increases the space you’ll need to accommodate people, equipment, and décor.
-Having a staff also means you need to plan for training and uniforms.
+Having the staff also means you need to plan for training and uniforms.

 Do you plan to retail products?